-Volunteer Now provides volunteer befriending and driving schemes for the most vulnerable and isolated older persons in the community.
-This has been funded by Belfast Health & Social Care Trust and its predecessors for over 20 years.
+Volunteer Now provides a range of volunteer befriending, driving and practical services for the most vulnerable and isolated older persons in the community.
+This has been funded by Belfast Health & Social Care Trust and its predecessors for over 16 years.

 One to One Befriending Service